 During their stay in Lamballe, the entire contingent paid visits to several sites of historical and cultural importance including Mont Saint Michel, Ferme d'Antan, Coriosolis Museum, Maison de la Baie and a guided tour of the Radome, the first transatlantic satellite.
 The visit came to end with a celebration called the 'Indian Night' where the students from both the nations performed their own traditional dances.
 The students of SBGS returned on 28th May, 2018 enriched by the Exchange and are looking forward to the visit to be made by their French counterparts in December this year.

 Since 2012, we have been working as partners with Amandeus Abendroth Gymnasium, a secondary school based in Cux Haven (near Hamburg) in Germany and Birla High School.
 This partnership won the prestigious Robert Bosch grant to work on a project on environment and culture in 2013-14.
-The project, our three schools undertook, related to the study of endangered animals in both countries.
-This also involved exchange visits by teachers and students.

 Our school, in collaboration with the Hope Foundation headquartered in Ireland, has had exchange visits of teachers and students with various schools in that country.